ibm-cloud-docs/apps/reqnsi.md

 To enable an external app or third-party tool to use a {{site.data.keyword.Bluemix_notm}} service, complete the following steps:

 1. Request an instance of the service.
     1. On the Dashboard in the {{site.data.keyword.Bluemix_notm}} user interface, click **Create Resource**.
-The Catalog displays.
+The catalog displays.
-    2. From the Catalog, select the service that you want by clicking the service tile.
+    2. From the catalog, select the service that you want by clicking the service tile.
 The service details page opens.
     3. In the service window, leave the default **Connect to:**: list selection as **Leave unbound**.
-This selection means that the service is not connected to a {{site.data.keyword.Bluemix_notm}} app.
+This selection means that the service isn’t connected to a {{site.data.keyword.Bluemix_notm}} app.
     4. Make any other selections as needed.
 Then, click **Create**.
 A service instance is created, and the service Dashboard displays.
 2. In the service Dashboard, you can select **Service Credentials** to view or add credentials in JSON format.
 Select a set of credentials and click **View Credentials** in the Actions column.
 Use the API key that is displayed as the credentials to connect to the service instance.